 The water resources availability and projected demands are summarised in Figure 8.8.
-The demand projection illustrated in Figure 8.8 indicates that there has been a gradual increase in demand to the normal supply i.e. 2.4 Me/day post drought conditions.
-A nominal growth factor of 1% per annum was used to project the demands thereafter.
+The demand projection illustrated in Figure 8.8 indicates that there has been a gradual increase in demand to the normal supply i.e. 2.6 Me/day in the recent months.
+A nominal growth factor of 1.5% per annum was used to project the demands thereafter.
 This figure is conservative and, should the water demand management initiatives be further implemented, there would be a decrease in the demand.
-The Harry Gwala District Municipality has not indicated any proposed developments in the near future and should this change; the projection will be amended accordingly.
+The Harry Gwala District Municipality has not indicated any definite proposed developments in the near future and should this change, the projection will be amended accordingly.